Milenski1987/Python-Bank-Account-Management-System-mini-Project/README.md

 ---

  ### 🎯 The following features will be added in the next version:
- - random-generated IBAN for every registered user
+ - generate IBAN for every registered user
  - option to apply for a loan
+ - option to change password

 ---
 ## ⚙️ Technology stack: